trishume/sympy-wiki-with-svn/New-Release.md

 The speed of "import sympy" is: 0.119651 +- 0.008924
 ```

+Run this in the last release and see it the tolerance intervals overlap.
+If they do, there is no statistically significant change in the import time.
+If they do not, and the new time is slower, you should investigate.

+You should not compare them with the timings pasted here, as they were probably run on a different machine, and are thus not comparable to yours.

 ## Do all tests run in the isolated environment?

 Do this on the git version: